tomtyiu/codex-vscode-TY/README.md

 This script installs `pnpm` via `corepack` if needed and runs the required workspace installs.
 The downloaded artifacts can be copied into an offline environment for reproducible installs.

+## VS Code extension

+The repository includes a minimal VS Code extension under `packages/vscode`.
+It provides the **Codex: Run Prompt** command to invoke the CLI directly from the editor.

+1. From the repository root run `pnpm install` to fetch dependencies.
+2. Open the `packages/vscode` folder in VS Code.
+3. Press `F5` to start an Extension Development Host and test the extension.
+   To install permanently, run `npx vsce package` and choose **Install from VSIX...** in the Extensions view.

 ---